 A regional Emmy award winner (2003, 2008, and 2010), Pete is on the Board of Governors for the Mid-South’s chapter for the National Academy of TV Arts and Sciences.
 In addition, he is on the advisory board for the Tennessee Radio Hall of Fame.

-The Galesburg, Ill., native is a graduate of the University of Notre Dame.
-Weber and his wife, Claudia, reside in Nashville.
+A native of Galesburg, Ill., Pete holds two degrees from the University of Notre Dame.
+He and his wife Claudia, reside in Nashville.

 Terry and his wife, Sheila, reside in Nashville.
 The Crisp’s have three children – sons Tony and Jeff, and daughter Caley.

-Mark Howard (Twitter:@MHowardZone) enters his fifth season as a member of the broadcast crew for all Predators’ home games on FOX Sports Tennessee in 2012-13.
-Joining Pete Weber and Terry Crisp on the broadcast, Howard provides player and coach interviews during pre and post game coverage as well as intermissions.
+Mark Howard enters his sixth season as a studio analyst for all Predators’ home games on FOX Sports Tennessee in 2014-15.
+Howard works alongside Pete Weber, Stu Grimson and Terry Crisp in providing information to Preds fans during games, assisting with player and coach interviews during pre and post-game coverage as well as intermissions.

-Howard hosts the award-winning Wakeup Zone on WGFX, 104.5 The Zone which airs weekdays from 6-10 a.m.
-He also does a radio pre and postgame show for Titans Radio and has worked as a television host of TSSAA for the State High School football and basketball championships since 2004.
+Howard hosts the award-winning The Wakeup Zone on WGFX, 104.5 The Zone which airs weekdays from 6-10 a.m.
+He also does a radio pre- and postgame show for Titans Radio and has worked as a television host of TSSAA for the State High School football and basketball championships since 2004.